 For the purpose of studying evolution, we recognize populations by their even smaller units: genes.
+Remember, a gene is the basic unit of information that encodes the proteins needed to grow and function as a living organism.
+Each gene can have multiple alleles, or variants-each of which may produce a slightly different protein.
 Each individual, for genetic inheritance purposes, carries a collection of genes that can be passed down to future generations.
 For this reason, in population genetics, we think of populations as gene pools, which refers to the entire collection of genetic material in a breeding community that can be passed on from one generation to the next.